saucelabs/sauce-school/codelabs/Module1_TestRunner.md

 #### Note

 Negative
-: Typically, one would need to import a Docker image, however since you installed SauceCTL, the image was be specified in the config file for SauceCTL and imported for you.
+: Typically, one would need to import a Docker image, however since you installed Saucectl, the image was be specified in the config file for Saucectl and imported for you.

-### Download and Install SauceCTL
+### Download and Install Saucectl

 Next you need to download and install the Sauce Control Command Line Interface (CLI) that you will use to run Testrunner Toolkit.
 This is a part of Testrunner Toolkit that allows you to set a configuration location & update the file in your local directory.
 There are several options (*Insert link) for installing it, and in this tutorial we will use npm, which means you need to have [NodeJS installed on your machine](https://nodejs.org/en/download/).

 It also allows you to run commands to run tests locally or remotely on the Sauce Labs platform.

-First, anywhere on your machine install the SauceCTL tool globally, using this command `npm` to install the SauceCTL package:
+First, anywhere on your machine install the Saucectl tool globally, using this command `npm` to install the Saucectl package:

 `npm i -g saucectl`.